Korean BBQ in Vancouver: The Complete Beginner's Guide

 What is the difference between charcoal and gas grill Korean BBQ?

 Charcoal grills produce a distinctive smoky flavour that gas grills cannot replicate, and they generate higher, more uneven heat that creates better char on the meat.
 The trade-off is more smoke in the restaurant and slightly longer heat-up times.
 Gas grills are more consistent, produce less smoke, and are standard at most AYCE restaurants in Vancouver.
-Charcoal is more common at a la carte spots like Seorae.
+Charcoal is more common at specialist spots like Seorae in Richmond.
 For a first visit, either format works well.
 If you want the more traditional and flavourful experience, seek out charcoal.

 How many people should I bring to Korean BBQ?